KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 as "introspection" functions.
 The intent of these functions is to determine the same required information gathered from reading the manifest files.
-These introspection functions are not used by the desktop loader but should be present in layers to maintain consistency.
+These introspection functions are not used by the Khronos loader but should be present in layers to maintain consistency.
 The specific "introspection" functions are called out in the [Layer Manifest File Format](#layer-manifest-file-format) table.